vvvv/The-Gray-Book/reference/libraries/3d/texturefx.md

 ## Creating a new TextureFX

-First, see [Editing Shaders](editing-shaders.md.md) on setting up an external shader editing application.
+First, see [Editing Shaders](editing-shaders.md) on setting up an external shader editing application.

 Then follow [Start from a Template](shaders.md#start-from-a-template) for the quickest way to write a shader.
 If instead you want to create a shader file manually, here is what you need to take care of in order for the node factory to pick up a file and interpret it as a TextureFX shader:

-* The file must be placed in a subfolder called `shader` next to your .vl file
+* The file must be placed in a subfolder called `shaders` next to your .vl file
 * The shader name must be unique among the shaders shipping with vvvv and your own
 * The shader name must end in **_TextureFX**
 * The filename must be: **[shader-name]_TextureFX.sdsl**